 There are four types of teeth in mammals.
 These are incisors, canines, premolars and molars.

 i.
 Incisors: these are located in the front of the jaw.
-They are flat, chisel shaped and sharp edge used in cutting and holding on the prey so that they cannot escape.
+They are flat, chisel-shaped and have sharp edges used in cutting and holding onto the prey so that they cannot escape.

 ii.
-Canines: these set of teeth are found next to the incisors.
+Canines: these sets of teeth are found next to the incisors.
 They are sharp and pointed at the tips.
 Canines are used for tearing flesh and bones in the case of carnivores

 The structure of a tooth

 A typical tooth such as the canine or incisor is made up of three parts or regions which are the crown, the neck and the root

 1. The Crown: the crown is the parts of the tooth above the gum

 2. The Root: the root is part of the tooth that is embedded in the socket of the gum

 3. The Neck: This is the narrow junction between the crown and the root

 Incisors and canines have one root each while the premolars and molars have two or three roots each

 Starting with the external parts, the tooth consists of enamel which is manufactured by special cells of the gum.
 Enamel is a very hard, non-living substance containing calcium salts.
 The enamel protects the dentine and pulp cavity and forms an efficient hard-biting surface.